Applying

 Consortium Agreements

-Considering taking classes at another University?
-A consortium agreement is an agreement between two schools that one school (HOME school – UW-Madison) will provide financial aid while you (the student) temporarily takes classes at another institution (HOST school).
+Considering taking classes required for your degree at another University?
+A consortium agreement is an agreement between two schools that one school (HOME school – UW-Madison) may provide financial aid while you (the student) temporarily takes classes required for your degree at another Title IV-eligible institution (HOST school).

 This is an accordion element with a series of buttons that open and close related content panels.